Secrets of a Secondary Character: How to Give Them Life and Prominence in Your Story

 First, think of your secondary characters as the pillars that support your protagonist’s arc.
 They must have enough substance to be credible and attractive, but their main function is to support and enhance the central story.
 It’s like in an orchestra: each instrument has its moment to shine, but they all work together to create a harmonious symphony.

 An effective technique is to dose the information about your secondary characters.
 You don’t need to tell their whole story at once.
 Instead, reveal details gradually, keeping the reader intrigued without diverting attention from the main plot.
-This also gives you flexibility to develop these characters later if the story requires it.
+This also gives you flexibility to develop these characters further if the story requires it.

 Another key is to ensure that the actions and decisions of your secondary characters have a direct impact on the protagonist’s journey.
 They can be catalysts for change, obstacles to overcome, or sources of support and wisdom.
 The important thing is that their presence serves to drive the main narrative, not to create unnecessary subplots.